pwmckenna/react-transform-style/README.md

 ### Usage

 There's no point in using this transform.
 It doesn't do anything!
 That being said, you can use it by updating your `.babelrc` file to look like the following.
+Your much fancier transform will also require something like this.

 ```js
 {